Hans930v/pc-check/README.md

 # pc-check
-Portable diagnostic script for evaluating used PCs and laptops before buying
+Portable diagnostic script for evaluating used Desktop and/or Laptops before buying